We Can Eliminate Cervical Cancer

 We can no longer ignore cervical cancer as a global health issue nor can we continue to overlook the unnecessary deaths that arise from socioeconomic disparities and stigma.
 To tolerate these systemic inequities would be one of the most grievous offences against the fundamental rights of all girls and women.

 No woman should die from cervical cancer.
 Ever.

 Primary Prevention: The Philippine HPV Vaccination program coverage among girls (2020) shows fewer than 1 in 10 girls in the primary target cohort in 2020 have received their final HPV vaccination dose.

 Secondary Prevention (Screening): The Philippine Screening for Cervical Cancer (2019) shows fewer than 1 in 10 women have been screened for cervical cancer in the last 5 years.

 The low HPV vaccination rate and the low cervical cancer screening uptake is robbing families of mothers, daughters, sisters, and grandmothers, as well reduces productivity, limits economic growth, and may trap families in poverty.

 Investing in cervical cancer prevention and control makes sense.
 For every dollar invested in cervical cancer prevention and treatment, at least $3.20 will be returned to the economy through 2050.

 OUR ACCOMPLISHMENTS THUS FAR

-Based from the WHO elimination strategy, the 90-70-90 targets must be met by 2030 for countries to be on the path towards cervical cancer elimination.
-We officially will start May 2021 and already foresee an uphill challenge in accomplishing this goal.
+Based on the WHO elimination strategy, the 90-70-90 targets must be met by 2030 for countries to be on the path towards cervical cancer elimination.
+We officially will start in May 2021 and already foresee an uphill challenge in accomplishing this goal.
 This board shall serve as our inspiration to remind us of our commitment and to push our work to attain our goal.CERVICAL SCREENING EVENTS

 CERVICAL SCREENING DONE